pandastrike/haiku9/README.md

 ## Markdown Rendering

 Markdown files will look for a `_layout.jade` file in the current directory.
 The Jade template should have a `content` block.

+## Motivation

+Why another static site generator?
+Mostly because, believe it or not, we could not find the particular set of features we wanted, and we wanted those features badly enough to write Haiku9.

+Foremost among them was a desire to be able to easily hack new features.
+Haiku9's design is made simple by effectively being nothing more than an opinionated configuration of Panda-9000.
+That is, it's just a bunch of asset compilation tasks.
+New pipelines are easy to add.

+Some specific things we wanted, most of which exist somewhere, just not together in an hackable (for us, anyway) form:

+- All content (even the data) should be file-based so we can use our existing Git workflow to collaborate on the site

+- Integration of external data files (as opposed to front-matter)

+- Use of YAML (not JSON) for data and configuration files

+- Leverage template language features for composing templates (instead of providing JavaScript helpers that impose their own composition model)

+- Emphasis on: Jade, Stylus, Markdown, and CoffeeScript

+- Direct support for publishing to S3/CloudFront

+- Support for typographically processing HTML

+- Support for on-the-fly image compression